 2. There are, in fact, women in coffee.

-Highlights included: Sprudge’s “How Did I Get Here” interviews with Colleen Anunu (Director of Coffee for Gimme!
-Coffee) and Katie Carguilo (USBC Champ, Counter Culture Coffee CSR); the aforementioned Ms. Carguilo’s Processing and Fermentation class; Teresa Von Fuchs‘ (Director of Coffee for Irving Farm) Chemex lab session; and Anne Nylander‘s (Membership Coordinator, SCAA) insights and opinions as a part of Sprudge’s “Retail Therapy” panel.
-It’s worth mentioning that the brains and dedication and organizational skills that make MANE happen in the first place belong to Gerra Harrigan (Director of Business Development at New Harvest Coffee Roasters), who did a stunning amount of working putting this event together, and is also totally a girl.
+Highlights included: Sprudge's “How Did I Get Here” interviews with Colleen Anunu (Director of Coffee for Gimme!
+Coffee) and Katie Carguilo (USBC Champ, Counter Culture Coffee CSR); the aforementioned Ms. Carguilo's Processing and Fermentation class; Teresa Von Fuchs‘ (Director of Coffee for Irving Farm) Chemex lab session; and Anne Nylander‘s (Membership Coordinator, SCAA) insights and opinions as a part of Sprudge's “Retail Therapy” panel.
+It's worth mentioning that the brains and dedication and organizational skills that make MANE happen in the first place belong to Gerra Harrigan (Director of Business Development at New Harvest Coffee Roasters), who did a stunning amount of work putting this event together.
 MANE = very inclusive, regardless of gender or orientation or politics.
 Other coffee events could learn from this example.